Self Care During A Pandemic

 Try a distraction.
 Get your mind off of what’s happening by focusing on other things.
 It could be a hobby, a new work project or meditation.

 Keep in contact.
 Stay in contact with your friends and family through text and phone calls!
 Don’t isolate yourself completely!

 Get outside.
+This works every time!
 The sunshine, the fresh air and change of scenery are sure to make you feel a little better!
 Make sure you head outside for at least a half an hour most days!
 Go for a hike, sit in your yard or start a gardening project!